The posterior probability of a null hypothesis given a statistically significant result: Cases 3 and 4: Prior probability for the null is medium or low

 \paragraph{Medium prior probability for the null: Mean Prob(H0)=.50}

 Now consider the case where the prior probability for the null being true lies at an average of 50\% (e.g., $\theta \sim Beta(15,15)$).
-Here, we don't know whether the null or the alternative hypothesis is true a priori, and both outcomes seem similarly likely.
-In this situation, when we use a conventional Type I error level of $\alpha = 0.05$ in a low-powered study, a significant effect will bring our posterior probability for the null only to a range of 6-40\%, and will thus leave us with much uncertainty after obtaining a significant effect.
+Here, we don't know whether the null or the alternative hypothesis is true a priori, and both outcomes seem equally likely.
+In this situation, when we use a conventional type-I error rate level of $\alpha = 0.05$ in a low-powered study, a significant effect will bring our posterior probability for the null only to a range of 6-40\%, and will thus leave us with much uncertainty after obtaining a significant effect.

-However, either using a stricter Type I error level (e.g., $\alpha = 0.005$) or running a high-powered study each suffices to yield informative results: For a high-powered study and $\alpha = 0.05$, a significant result will (under our assumptions) bring the posterior probability to 2-10\% (Figure \ref{fig:postProb}b), which is quite informative.
-And for a Type I error level of $\alpha = 0.005$ a significant effect brings decisive evidence against the null for all the levels of power that we investigated (Figure \ref{fig:postProb}h), with a posterior probabilty of 0.7-6\% even for low-powered studies.
-This suggests that when the prior probabilities of the null and the alternative hypotheses are each at 50\%, then either high power or a strict Type I error of $\alpha = 0.005$ will yield informative outcomes once a significant effect is observed.
+However, either using a stricter type-I error rate level (e.g., $\alpha = 0.005$) or running a high-powered study each suffices to yield informative results: For a high-powered study and $\alpha = 0.05$, a significant result will (under our assumptions) bring the posterior probability to 2-10\% (Figure \ref{fig:postProb}b), which is quite informative.
+And for a type-I error rate level of $\alpha = 0.005$ a significant effect brings decisive evidence against the null for all the levels of power that we investigated (Figure \ref{fig:postProb}h), with a posterior probabilty of 0.7-6\% even for low-powered studies.
+This suggests that when the prior probabilities of the null and the alternative hypotheses are each at 50\%, then either high power or a strict type-I error rate of $\alpha = 0.005$ will yield informative outcomes once a significant effect is observed.